toolateralus/scrit/docs/features.md

 ## Modules

+This documentation is totally obsolete.
+The module system is undergoing a full rework and is to be determined just exactly how it will work.
 For defining modules, see the [modules.md](modules.md) file.
 ### using a module as an object
 the module will be available as an object represented by the module name